sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 ### Custom Install Button

-To disable the Custom Install button in the installer, use the `"context"` extensibility point:
+To disable the "Custom Install" button in the installer, use the `"context"` extensibility point:

 ```json
 {